-Treatment of Fatty Liver at Welling Homeopathy involves a specially developed treatment based on our CUREplus treatment protocol, which includes customized homeopathic medicines for reversal of fatty lever and cure of fatty liver.
-Meet our specialist for a detailed assessment today before any of the complications of fatty liver.
+Treatment of Fatty Liver at Welling Homeopathy involves a specially formulated treatment based on our CUREplus treatment protocol, which includes customized homeopathic medicines for reversal of fatty liver and cure of fatty liver.
+Meet our specialist for a detailed assessment today before any of the complications of fatty liver sets in.

 - 1 What is Fatty Liver?